mtdickmann/Incognito/README.md

 ## “VS Code in Notepad++ disguise.”

-A light, high-contrast theme designed for shell scripts, system editing, and anyone who wants VS Code to *look* like a classic text editor but *feel* like a modern IDE
+### A light, high-contrast theme designed for shell scripts, system editing, and anyone who wants VS Code to *look* like a classic text editor but *feel* like a modern IDE
+### *(Unfortuanately HEREDOCS don't show with a tinted background - still a limitation within VS Code)*
 ---

 ### 🌟 Features